TheDonDope/bootstrap-select-wrapper-rails/README.md

 Notice you can alter the width of the select with the `data-width` html attribute.

+At last you need to have an JavaScript file to call the actual `selectpicker` method.
+Since the selectpicker is somewhat configurable, i like to have an JavaScript file, corresponding to the CSS file, something like `app/assets/javascripts/bootstrap-select_and_overrides.js`.

+Here is a simple sample for this:

+    $(document).ready(function() {
+	    $('.selectpicker').selectpicker();
+    });

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/bootstrap-select-wrapper-rails/fork )